simple-login/website/content/blog/what-is-an-email-alias.md

 Would you agree **this is quicker than going through a multi-step unsubscribe process** and crossing your finger the provider will go through with their promise?

 By the way, you can re-enable aliases at any time.
-All aliases are permanent and can be re-activated until you decide to delete them.
+All of them are permanent and can be re-activated until you decide to delete them.

 This also means **you don't have to worry about subscribing to many newsletters that will not interest you anymore** in the future.